osisoft/OCS-Docs/Documentation/SequentialDataStore/Reading_Data_API.md

 uid: sdsReadingDataApi
 ---
 # API calls for reading data
-Reading and writing data with the Sds Client Libraries is performed through the ``ISdsDataService`` interface, which can be accessed with the ``SdsService.GetDataService( )`` helper.
+Reading and writing data with the SDS Client Libraries is performed through the ``ISdsDataService`` interface, which can be accessed with the ``SdsService.GetDataService( )`` helper.
 ***********************

 ## Sample Types